fermyon/developer/content/spin/upgrade.md

 $ spin --version
 ```

-To find out if an upgrade is available, compare this version with the [latest release version](https://github.com/fermyon/spin/releases/latest) listed in the Spin GitHub repository.
+You can compare the output from the above command with the [latest release version](https://github.com/fermyon/spin/releases/latest) listed in the Spin GitHub repository.

-## Upgrade Spin Version
+## Upgrade Spin

-As Spin can be installed in many ways, and therefore the upgrade procedure can differ between users.
+Spin can be installed in many ways, and therefore the upgrade procedure can differ between users.
 Here are a few suggested ways to upgrade Spin to the latest version.

-Firstly you might want to confirm where Spin is being run from, on your system.
-On Linux and macOS systems this can be done by using the `which` command, as shown below:
+If you're not sure how or where you installed your current version of Spin try using the `which` command on [Linux and macOS](https://linux.die.net/man/1/which) and the `where` command on [Windows](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/where), as shown below:

+{{ tabs "os" }}

+{{ startTab "Linux"}}

 <!-- @selectiveCpy -->